 Even when you’ve reached the right journalists, you can still miss out on your chance to get published.
 Here are some of the top press release email mistakes to avoid.

+Always copy-paste the press release into the body of the email right below your pitch.
 Attachments can cause issues for recipients that you want to avoid.
-For example, your attachment may get flagged by anti-virus programs, making it impossible to open.
+The attachment may get flagged by anti-virus programs, making it impossible to open.
 Don’t count on journalists reaching out to you to clarify issues.

 You should also avoid creating false urgency in your email.
 For example, don’t start your subject line with words like, “Important.”
 Natural and authentic language works best.